-Simple green beans and potatoes recipe made with simple spices.
+Simple vegan green beans and potatoes recipe made with simple spices.
 Side dish or perfect lunch meal for vegans, vegetarians and omnivores.
 Takes 30 min or less

 Green beans and potatoes are a match made in heaven!